juriad/advent2023/README.md

 The task itself was easy; the language has support for sets which makes the computation trivial.
 The hardest part was to not get lost in parentheses.

+## Day 5 - Pike

+After a few unsuccessful choices of languages, I settled for Pike.
+It is very readable, simplistic, with good documentation describing everything from the very beginning.
+But the documentation is not complete; some parts were hard to find such as how to parse string to int, or split a string.
+Fortunately the input and output was easy.

+The first implementation was keeping track of the history of each seed, I was hoping that it will be useful for the second part; it was not.
+I wanted to read the input only once, which meant that I needed to simulate both parts at the same time.
+Some errors were caused by interval artithmetics.

 # Lists

 ## Language pool